MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

     1. Right-click **Jobs**, select **New Job...** > **Steps** > **Step 2**, and then select **Edit**.

-    1. In the **Job Step Properties** window, add `-NativeBcpFileFormatVersion 100` at the end of command.
+    1. In the **Job Step Properties** window, add `-NativeBcpFileFormatVersion 100` at the end of the command.

     1. Apply the latest [Microsoft OLE DB driver](/sql/connect/oledb/download-oledb-driver-for-sql-server):